-Furthermore, Executive Order 11246 prohibits certain federal contractors and subcontractors from discriminating in employment decisions, including pay, on the basis of sex (as well as race, color, religion, sexual orientation, gender identity, and national origin.
-Section 503 of the Rehabilitation Act of 1973, prohibits federal contractors and subcontractors from discriminating in employment (including pay) against individuals with disabilities.
-The Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) prohibits federal contractors and subcontractors from discriminating in employment (including pay) against protected veterans.
+Employers covered by the Americans with Disabilities Act (ADA) are also prohibited from discriminating in employment (including pay) against qualified individuals with disabilities.
+Furthermore, under Section 503 of the Rehabilitation Act (Section 503), covered federal contractors and subcontractors are prohibited from discriminating in employment (including pay) against individuals with disabilities, and under the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA), they are prohibited from discriminating in employment (including pay) against protected veterans.

 We are committed to helping you understand your responsibilities as an employer.
-The Office of federal Contract Compliance Programs (OFCCP) and the U.S. Equal Employment Opportunity Commission (EEOC) work together to ensure equal pay.
+The Office of Federal Contract Compliance Programs (OFCCP) and the U.S. Equal Employment Opportunity Commission (EEOC) work together to eliminate pay discrimination.

 For additional assistance, please contact: